snowmeltarcade/projectfarm/README.md

 * `-ios` builds just the iOS project file
 * `-iossim` builds just the iOS Simulator project file

+Please first run `build.py` to install the assets and dependencies.

 When building the iOS project, you will need to manually set the team and other signing details.

 Note: This will only run on MacOS.